casper-network/docs/source/docs/casper/dapp-dev-guide/nctl-test.md

 The process for testing on the Casper [Testnet](https://testnet.cspr.live/) follows this same overall testing procedure, with slight changes to some aspects.
 Where NCTL tests target network assets established by NCTL, Testnet testing requires targeted nodes, chain names, keys and ports to be adjusted to match Testnet values.

-Once you are certain that your contract function as intended, you can [install it on a Casper network](/dapp-dev-guide/calling-contracts/).
+Once you are certain that your contract functions as intended, you can [install it on a Casper network](/dapp-dev-guide/calling-contracts/).